matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 What we’ve learned is that you will need to work out a mechanism to launch popovers from within dialogs if your website or app has the possibility of both displaying at once, and they have independent timelines.

-Alternatively, you could opt to supress background page popovers until the dialog closes.
+Alternatively, you could opt to suppress background page popovers until the dialog closes.
 This may not be ideal if notifications require timely interaction, or if the dialog contents have the potential to trigger a toast.

 Another issue you may need to handle for, besides visibility and interactivity, is if the popover needs to outlive the dialog.
 As in, it needs to remain open - perhaps to keep waiting for the user to take action - once the dialog is closed.